-But on the flip side, there were more deportations in Obama/Biden presidency.
-In 2012 the Obama and Biden administration deported 419,384 people out of the United States.
+But on the flip side, there were more deportations during the Obama/Biden presidency.
+In 2012, the Obama and Biden administration deported 419,384 people out of the United States.
 Neither Trump nor anyone else in American history, even the war on terror mastermind George Bush, has broken this record.

 Trump has tweeted that he would remove “millions” of illegal immigrants if elected for a second term.
 Last year the Trump administration deported 256,000 people a far lower level than under any Obama year in the presidency.

 The number of U.S. visas granted to Africans is rising faster than the number of visas issued to immigrants from other countries, according to the U.S. Census Bureau data.
 Between 2010 and 2018, the African immigrant population in the U.S. increased at a rate of nearly 50% – almost double the rate of migration to the U.S. from Asia, South America, and the Caribbean.

 Regional quotas for the Diversity Visa are set by the US State Department every year.
 In 2017, citizens of African nations received the highest proportion of visas (approximately 19,000).